Our authors are the heart and soul of kt literary and we’re thrilled to work with all of them.

-Matthew Cody is the author of MG superhero novel POWERLESS (Knopf, October 2009), winner of multiple state awards including the Rebecca Caudill Book Award; the time-travel adventure THE DEAD GENTLEMAN (Knopf, November 2011); the forthcoming sequel to POWERLESS, SUPER (Knopf, September 2012); and the historical adventure WILL IN SCARLET, forthcoming in 2013.
+Matthew Cody is the author of the middle grade superhero series THE SUPERS OF NOBEL GREEN, consisting of POWERLESS (Knopf, October 2009), winner of multiple state awards including the Rebecca Caudill Book Award, SUPER (Knopf, September 2012), and VILLAINOUS, (Knopf, August 2014); the time-travel adventure THE DEAD GENTLEMAN (Knopf, November 2011); and the historical adventure WILL IN SCARLET (Knopf, October 2013).
 Outside of novels, Matthew has written for both Marvel and DC comics.
 Originally from the Midwest, Matthew now lives with his wife and young son in Manhattan.

 Erin was born and raised in the suburbs of New York City.
 She “read” her first book at four months, according to family legend, and it’s been impossible to pry her away from a good book since.
 After she exhausted her local library’s shelves of everything young adult and fantasy, she started writing her own novels.
 Years and writing workshops later, she graduated from Carnegie Mellon University with a B.A. in English and Creative Writing.
 She is a self-proclaimed nerd who loves to ski and is determined to make the perfect gluten-free cookie.
 Erin lives and writes in Brooklyn, New York with her husband and cat.

 Trish is a former radio personality and newspaper reporter with a B.A. in Journalism from Ohio State University.
 She lives in Florida with her husband, two teenagers and The Cutest Dog in the World.
 She divides her time between working at Barnes & Noble and writing young adult fiction.
 Her favorite band is The Slackers.
 Her debut novel, SOMETHING LIKE NORMAL (Bloomsbury, June 2012), about a Marine home on leave, was named to the Best Fiction for Young Adults list and received numerous accolades.
 WHERE THE STARS STILL SHINE was published by Bloomsbury in September 2013.
-Her next YA is a thriller tentatively titled ARCADIA FALLS.
+Her next YA is a thriller entitled THE DEVIL YOU KNOW, which will be published by Bloomsbury in Summer 2015.